-In addition to the Code of Conduct, students are also accountable to Lafayette College Policies, including the Lafayette College Policy on Sexual and Gender-based Harassment and the Lafayette College Policy on Sexual Misconduct.
+In addition to the Code of Conduct, students are also accountable to Lafayette College Policies, including the Lafayette College Policy on Equal Opportunity, Harassment and Non-Discrimination.

 For purposes of enforcing this Code, the College will treat attempts to commit any of the violations listed in this Code as if those attempts had been completed.
 Additionally, helping another student violate, or attempt to violate, any policy addressed by this Code is also prohibited.

 The behaviors described in this section are in conflict with the principles of the Introductory Statement of this Code.
 When information is brought to the attention of the College that suggests a student or student organization has violated one or more of the following policies, the student or organization accused of violating the Code of Conduct will be subject to the conduct procedures outlined in this code.
 When the respondent is a student organization, all communications concerning the alleged organizational violations will be relayed to the organization’s representative, which is typically the organization’s president.
-Incidents involving allegations of sexual assault, sexual harassment, domestic violence, dating violence, or stalking are subject to the Lafayette College Policies on Sexual Misconduct and Sexual and Gender-Based Harassment.
+Incidents involving allegations of sexual assault, sexual harassment, dating violence, domestic violence or stalking are subject to the Lafayette College Policy on Equal Opportunity, Harassment and Non-Discrimination and related procedures.